sahilrajput03/sahilrajput03/README.md

 	- Raspberry pi is strictly dependent on factors like:
 		- internet conectivity over broadband
 		- electricity on site
+- Why raspberry pi over AWS?
+	- Cheaper in cost i.e., you would save cost around 8-10 thousand probably as if it were hosted on aws as you can host multiple applications on raspberry pi.

 ```bash
 echo Hello world! > /dev/null